Ensure that all SIG/WG leads, chairs, and any other necessary trusted owners

 unless it’s a very small group.

-(via the ^ menu next to Share Screen)
+the fly. (via the ^ menu next to Share Screen)

 If you’re dealing with a troll or bad actor: